 Thai Curry-Roasted Tilapia Loins

-This Thai Curry-Roasted Tilapia Loins recipe from Regal Springs is perfect when you want to spend a cozy night in.
+This Thai Tilapia recipe is perfect when you want to spend a cozy night in.
 This dish gets its Thai flavors from the inclusion of coconut milk, curry and fish sauce, so you know it will taste authentic.
 Serve with a side of rice to soak up any leftover curry sauce.
 For a veggie, broccoli is the perfect addition.

 Tilapia Sushi Bowl